 Our Development Case Studies (DCS) include transferable inventory that was collected to sustain the resolutions in order to model, resource and deploy organization to agency creation and/or strengthening as part of local governance system of the host country.
 The development Case Studies enable the agency deployment strategy to measure remedy and report unfiltered outcomes.How it Works in Practice?

 A.) Local volunteers are educated

 Awareness is raised among communities about SDGs.
 The volunteers’ capacity is strengthened through trainings, seminars and workshops.
 In addition to that, volunteers might take part in projects and social networking events.

 B.) Local volunteers go into their community to note any issues

-Being aware of the MDGs and SDGs, local volunteers are able to raise awareness in the communities and a variety of stakeholders (ex. village elders, sub-county and county administrators, families, churches, institutions, charities, foundations, and volunteers.)
+Being aware of the SDGs, local volunteers are able to raise awareness in the communities and a variety of stakeholders (ex. village elders, sub-county and county administrators, families, churches, institutions, charities, foundations, and volunteers.)
 Volunteers are able to point out and report problems, by raising a request for development aid.